Highland Papua: Transportation

-In addition, numerous airfield cater to isolated districts and villages with limited infrastructure (some aren't even paved).
-These airfields are supported by pioneering routes (rute perintis) subsidized by the government to increase mobility among the populace.
-These airfield have limited police and military presence which create high risk for pilot and its passengers.
-One notable incident is Nduga hostage crisis in 2023 where Free Papua Movement attacked a plane and took its pilot and all five passengers hostage in Paro district of Nduga.
+In addition, numerous airfields cater to isolated districts and villages with limited infrastructure, and some airstrips are not paved.
+These airfields are supported by pioneering routes (rute perintis) subsidized by the government to increase mobility in Highland Papua.
+Rute perintis airports have limited police and military presence, which can create high risk for pilots and passengers.
+One notable incident took place in 2023 during the Nduga hostage crisis, when the secessionist Free Papua Movement attacked a plane and took its pilot and all five passengers hostage in the Paro district of Nduga.